CodyTolene/pip-boy-apps/apps/piptris/README.md

 - Use the top-left knob to rotate pieces, press to drop piece instantly.
 - Use the top-right knob to move pieces left and right.
-- Press the front radio tuner button to move pieces faster.
+- Use the front radio tuner button to move pieces faster.
-- Press the top torch button to exit.
+- Use the top-right torch button to toggle the screen brightness.
+- Use the bottom-right power button to exit the game.

 ### Instructions